History of Guinea: Sékou Touré's rule (1958–1984)

 French President Charles de Gaulle warned U.S. President Dwight D. Eisenhower not to embrace Guinea or France would leave NATO's integrated military structure and tell United States troops to leave France.
-As a result, the United States did not engage with the Touré government, in response Guinea quickly turned to the Soviet Union—making it the Kremlin's first success story in Africa.
-Following France's withdrawal, Guinea quickly aligned itself with the Soviet Union and adopted socialist policies.
+As a result, the United States did not engage with the Touré government, in response Guinea quickly aligned with the Soviet Union—making it the Kremlin's first success story in Africa.
+Following France's withdrawal, Guinea adopted socialist policies.
 This alliance was short lived, however, as Guinea moved towards a Chinese model of socialism.
 Nevertheless, President John F. Kennedy and his Peace Corps director Sargent Shriver tried even harder than the Kremlin's Nikita Khrushchev.
 By 1963 Guinea had shifted away from Moscow into a closer friendship with Washington.
 Guinea relied more and more on aid and investment from the U.S. Even the relationship with France improved, after the election of Valéry Giscard d'Estaing as president, trade increased and the two countries exchanged diplomatic visits.

+Another diplomatic initiative immediately following independence was the Union of African States, a pan-African alliance between Guinea and Ghana (later joined by Mali in 1961) that hoped to integrate the states through a common market, shared currency, and unified foreign policy.
+This alliance suffered from a lack of infrastructure, geographic distance between the member states, and divisions over foreign policy.
+It dissolved in 1963; relations between Guinea and Ghana remained cordial until Kwame Nkrumah’s removal from power in 1966.